hbctraining/bioinformatics_online/guidelines/for_learners.md

 * **Conceptual learner questions:**
   - When the Presenter asks for questions, then you can raise hand and instructor may call on you to ask.
 There is no guarantee that all questions will be addressed.
   - If question can wait until the end of the lesson, then post question in PollEverywhere and/or upvote relevant questions within PollEverywhere.
+  - We will be using PollEverywhere to answer questions at the end of each lesson throughout the workshop.
+You can connect to our PollEverywhere questions at any time during the workshop at PollEv.com/hbctraining945.

 #### Transitions between lessons and breaks

-* After each lesson, we will take a 5-10 minute break.
+After each lesson, we will take a 5-10 minute break.
 The Presenter will inform you of the break.

 ###  Workshop follow up

-* If questions come up after the workshop, then please email hbctraining@hsph.harvard.edu.
+If any questions come up after the workshop, then please email hbctraining@hsph.harvard.edu.